BSidesSF/bsidessf.github.io/_pages/sponsors.md

 title: "Sponsors"
 ---

-<h3>Sponsorships are now closed.
-Check back soon for information on how to sponsor BSidesSF 2021.</h3>
+<h3>Check back soon for information on how to sponsor BSidesSF 2021.</h3>

 {% for class in site.data.sponsors %}
   <hr style="margin-bottom:5px">